-What on Earth is a Himalayan salt lamp?
+What is a himalayan salt lamp?
 Himalayan sea salt is believed to be composed of dried remnants of the original, primal sea dating back to planet Earth’s creation.
-I’ve talked before about the health benefits of Celtic sea salt and Himalayan salt, but what if I told you that there are actually lamps made from Himalayan salt?
+I’ve talked before about the health benefits of pink Himalayan salt, but what if I told you that there are actually lamps made from Himalayan salt?

-Are there really healthy Himalayan salt lamp benefits, or are they just a glowing, earthy addition to your home?
+Are there true benefits of salt lamps, or are they just a glowing, earthy addition to your home?
 And how can you tell if your salt lamp is the real deal or a fake?
 I’m glad you asked.

 - Loosens excessive mucus and speeds up mucociliary transport

 Makers of salt lamps commonly claim that they generate negative ions.
 Unfortunately, there is no definitive evidence that a Himalayan rock salt lamp can produce a measurable number of negative ions.

 However, is it possible?
 If the salt lamp is really high in trace minerals then it is possible that it could emit negative ions, but there has yet to be testing to make it clear whether or not any salt lamp can actually produce negative ions.